nais/doc/docs/explanation/secrets.md

 - :dart: Learn how to [create and manage a secret in Console](../how-to-guides/secrets/console.md)
 - :dart: Learn how to [use a secret in your workload](../how-to-guides/secrets/workload.md)
-- :computer: See the [reference for secrets](../reference/secrets.md) for more technical details
+- :books: See the [reference for secrets](../reference/secrets.md) for more technical details